 It requires manufacturers to consider cybersecurity throughout the entire product lifecycle — from design and development to maintenance and vulnerability handling.
 This means security can no longer be treated as an afterthought but must be built into products by design (“security by design” and “security by default”).

-Although the CRA formally entered into force on 10 December 2024, it will only become fully applicable on 11 December 2027.
-This three-year transition period allows manufacturers and other stakeholders to adjust their development, compliance, and support processes in line with the new requirements.
+Although the CRA formally entered into force on 10 December 2024, it will only become fully applicable as of 11 December 2027.
+However, reporting obligations for vulnerabilities and incidents apply starting 11 September 2026.
+This transition period allows manufacturers and other stakeholders to adjust their development, compliance, and support processes in line with the new cybersecurity requirements.
+This transition period allows manufacturers and other stakeholders to adapt their development, quality assurance, and compliance processes to the new legal requirements.

 After this date, any product with digital elements that is not compliant with CRA requirements cannot be legally placed on the EU market.
-Companies should therefore already start preparing by identifying affected products and aligning existing standards and risk management processes with the CRA.
+Companies should therefore already start preparing by identifying which of their products fall under the CRA, and how existing standards and risk management processes can be aligned with it.

 The RED Delegated Act (EU) 2022/30 — which currently defines cybersecurity requirements for certain radio-connected products — will be repealed on 11 December 2027, the same day the CRA becomes fully applicable.